RobertAdamek/sparseVARrepro/README.md

 # How to run the simulations via Docker
 *Disclaimer: the simulation can take a significant amount of time to run.
 We ran them on an Intel® Core™ i9-10900K processor for approximately 360 hours.
 It also requires at least 16GB of RAM.*
-1. Download the Docker image from https://drive.google.com/file/d/12LdcaW7fsZSH39hU8c-CCfhjWSOZ-3Ge/view?usp=sharing.
-This file is called "sparsevar-final.tar", and is quite large (~976MB).
+1. Download our Docker image from https://drive.google.com/file/d/12LdcaW7fsZSH39hU8c-CCfhjWSOZ-3Ge/view?usp=sharing.
+This file is called `sparsevar-final.tar`, and is quite large (~976MB).
-2.
+2. Download and install Docker Desktop from https://www.docker.com/.
+  - Docker Desktop has a user-friendly interface which can also be used to do the following steps, but here we provide the commands you can use in your computer's terminal/PowerShell.
+4.
 https://www.docker.com/

 # Contents